 - An involuntary proceeding is a child custody proceeding in which the parent (1) does not consent to the foster care, preadoptive, or adoptive placement or the TPR or (2) consents to the foster care, preadoptive, or adoptive placement when under threat of the child's removal by DSS or court action.
 25 C.F.R.
 23.2. - Voluntary proceedings are those child custody proceedings that are not involuntary proceedings and are freely consented to by either or both parents or the Indian custodian without any threat of removal by DSS.
 25 C.F.R.
 23.2.
 One example of a voluntary proceeding is an initial voluntary foster care placement agreement entered into between the parent and DSS without the threat of a DSS removal or need for a petition alleging abuse, neglect, or dependency.
 See G.S.
 7B-910.
+Another example is a parent who freely consents to the termination of his or her parental rights when DSS has never been involved with the family, such as a TPR action initiated by an adoption petitioner for the purposes of a private adoption.
 ICWA applies to a voluntary proceeding that prohibits the parent (or Indian custodian) from regaining custody of the child upon demand with a simple verbal request.
 25 C.F.R.
 23.103(a)(1)(ii).
-For example, parents who execute a consent for a direct placement adoption vest legal and physical custody of their child to the prospective adoptive parent(s) such that the parents may not regain custody of their child with a simple verbal request.
+For example, a parent who executes a consent for a direct placement adoption vests legal and physical custody of the child to the prospective adoptive parent such that the parent may not regain custody of the child with a simple verbal request.
 See G.S.
-48-3-607(b).
-Similarly, parents who execute a relinquishment of their child to a child-placing agency (this may include a DSS when child protective services are not involved) vest legal and physical custody of their child with that agency such that the parents may not regain custody of their child with a simple verbal request.
-See G.S.
-48-3-705(b).
-See section 13.2.K, below (discussing ICWA requirements for consents and relinquishments for adoption) - An emergency proceeding is any court action that involves an emergency removal or placement of an Indian child.
+48-3-607(b). - An emergency proceeding is any court action that involves an emergency removal or placement of an Indian child.
 25 C.F.R.
 23.2; see 25 U.S.C.
 1922; 25 C.F.R.
 23.113.
 See section 13.2.E, below.